aleRizzolo/HealthScan/README.md

 After that, you need to start the Telegram bot:
 - inside the <code>bot directory</code>, run <code>pip install -r requirements.txt</code>
 - start the bot by running <code>python bot.py</code>

+## Bot commands
+- /start: start the bot
+- /help: get a list of available commands
+- Generate Data: triggers a function that calculates average values of ph and eCholi
+- Average PH: get average ph of all the beaches
+- Average eCholi: get average eCholi of all the beaches
+- Send Email: sends an emailto the user with all the informations
+- Switch Sensor On: switches on the specidied sensor
+- Switch Sensor Off: switches off the specidied sensor
+- Activate Sensors: switches on all the sensors
+- Deactivate Sensors: switches off all the sensors

 ## Future developments
 For fure developments this project will add more metrics for scanning Sea water quality.
 Another goal will be to add email and push notifications in case some parameter is worrying